 In addition to the device subsidy programs identified above, multiple programs in New Hampshire support the provision of computers, laptops, mobile, and assistive devices in schools and institutions.
 The National Collaborative for Digital Equity partners with financial institutions to provide refurbished laptops to school-age children, the UNH Institute on Disability manages an assistive device loan program for individuals with disabilities, and many adult education programs and senior centers make devices available for loan.
-Additionally, the NH Department of Education offers programs that provide an integrated curriculum that introduces digital literacy into classroom teaching.
+Additionally, the NH Department of Education offers programs that provide an integrated curriculum that introduces digital literacy into classroom teaching, recognizing the importance of digital literacy for educational attainment, as well as future workforce opportunities.

-Additionally, there are several National programs that support device access, including the US Department of Education's emergency relief funding for schools, the US Department of Housing and Urban Development's inequality programs for low- and moderate-income families living in subsidized housing that provides a robust infrastructure for internet service and access to devices and digital navigator programs that guide internet navigation and access to devices.
+Additionally, there are several National programs that support device access, including the US Department of Education's emergency relief funding for schools, the US Department of Housing and Urban Development's inequality programs for low- and moderate-income families living in subsidized housing that provide a robust infrastructure for internet service and access to devices and digital multilingual, intergenerational navigator programs that guide internet navigation and access to devices.